chikku317/vetbioinsight/replit.md

 ## Overview

-This is a comprehensive multi-module web application for generating professional veterinary laboratory diagnostic reports.
+This is a comprehensive multi-module web application for generating professional veterinary laboratory diagnostic reports with full authentication and user management.
 The application supports 8 different types of veterinary examinations with specialized forms and validation for each module:

 1. **Biochemistry Analysis** - Complete blood chemistry panels with reference ranges
 2. **Blood Smear** - Microscopic blood cell examination and parasite detection